JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 - tsconfig.json
 	- This file determines how TypeScript will compile the project.
 	- By default all TypeScript files will be compiled into a single app.js file in the root of the project.
-- tslint.json
-	- This file contains the default TSLint configuration.
-See [Configuring TSLint](https://palantir.github.io/tslint/usage/configuration/) for more information.
 - webpack.config.js
 	- This file contains the default webpack configuration.
 - .editorconfig